-Since graduating from the St. Petersburg campus of Admiral Farragut Academy in 1979, Dr. Albert E. “Butch” Andrion, II and his family have seen the progressive changes that have made, and continue to make, Farragut one of the top military schools in Florida.
+Since graduating from the St. Petersburg campus of Admiral Farragut Academy in 1979, Dr. Albert E. “Butch” Andrion, II and his family have seen the progressive changes that have made, and continue to make, Farragut one of the top best boarding school in Florida.
 His personal experience, and the core values of accountability, responsibility, commitment and integrity which are instilled in each and every cadet that passes through it’s doors, made Admiral Farragut Academy a natural choice when searching for the perfect educational environment for his four daughters.
 He has watched his daughters Amanda ‘08, Stephanie ‘10, Melanie ‘16 and Cassandra ‘19, excel and thrive, in the same environment that he credits for contributing to his level of success in developing one of the largest single doctor chiropractic practices in the St. Petersburg area.

 For Dr. Andrion, merely setting foot on campus brings about a tremendous sense of nostalgia.
 “When Farragut became coed in 1990, it gave me the opportunity to send my daughters there and to a large degree, I almost feel as though I never left.
 I take such pride in knowing that Amanda and I were the first father-daughter legacy pair to graduate from Farragut.
 In fact, three of my daughters earned that father-daughter legacy.”

 Dr. Andrion is originally from the small town of Bel Air, 35 miles outside of Baltimore, Maryland.
 He laughs when he says that while he was growing up there, in the 60’s and early to mid-70’s, Bel Air made Mayberry from the Andy Griffith Show, look like the big city!
-He said that with urban sprawl, much has changed there, however, looking back at it now, at that time, moving to Florida and leaving public high school to attend an all-boys military school was a pretty major adjustment for a 15 year old to make.
+He said that with urban sprawl, much has changed there, however, looking back at it now, at that time, moving to Florida and leaving public high school to attend an all-boys best boarding school was a pretty major adjustment for a 15 year old to make.
 His father, Dr. Albert E. Andrion, Sr., also a chiropractic physician, had been a Chief Boatswain Mate in the United States Navy, where he had seen a lot of action during World War II.
 He had originally enlisted in the Navy in 1933, and re-enlisted in the Navy at the outbreak of the war.
 “The Navy was a very big part of my father’s life.
 I learned at a very early age that there was the right way, and the Navy way.”
 It was only natural that given the impact the Navy had on the elder Andrion, he would send his son to Farragut for his sophomore year in 1976.

 Within the first months of attending the school, Andrion was surprised by the rigidity, and regimentation.
 He wasn’t used to having his peers tell him what to do.
 “Truthfully, after the first week, I had had enough.
 I remember sitting down with my father and telling him that I didn’t want anything to do with Farragut and that I wanted to go to a different school.”
 Father and son agreed Andrion would finish out the semester and see how he felt at that time.
 After the initial shock had worn off, cadet Andrion actually discovered that he enjoyed the Farragut environment.
 “I will never forget my biology teacher my sophomore year, Capt.
 Barnwell Sanders,” said Andrion.